SEERNET/developer-docs/docs/interaction-analytics-api.md

 | separateSpeakerPerChannel | Boolean | Set to True if the input audio is multi-channel and each channel has a separate speaker | [default to False] |
 | metrics          | List[String] | List of metrics to be run.
 Send ['all'] to extract all analytics                                      | Acceptable values in the list: 'all', 'emotion', 'energy', 'interruptions', 'pace', 'questions_asked', 'tone', 'talk_to_listen_ratio', 'key_phrases', 'summary'                |

+Additional to the above parameters, all the parameters from the [Speaker Diarization API](./speaker-diarization-api.html) and the [Speech Recognition API](./speech-to-text-api.html) are also acknowledged.

 > Exactly one of url and content should be passed.
-In case both values are passed, error is thrown
+In case both values are passed, an error is thrown.

 ### Query Parameters